microsoftgraph/microsoft-graph-docs-contrib/concepts/microsoft-graph-activity-logs-overview.md

 - An Azure AD Premium P1 or P2 tenant license in your tenant.
 - An administrator with one of the following Azure AD administrator roles listed in the order of least to most privileged role.
-  - Security Administrator – To configure diagnostic settings and read the logs
+  - Security Administrator – To configure diagnostic settings
-  - Global Administrator – To configure diagnostic settings and read the logs
+  - Global Administrator – To configure diagnostic settings
 - An Azure subscription with one of the following log destinations are configured:
   - An Azure Log Analytics workspace to send logs to Azure Monitor
   - An Azure Storage Account that you have ListKeys permissions for
   - An Azure Event Hubs namespace to integrate with third-party solutions
+-  Permission to access data in the corresponding log destinations

 ## What data is available in the Microsoft Graph activity logs?